319 Mile End Road,

 A new modern People’s Palace was built in 1936 adjacent to the left-hand side of the original building on land which had previously been a formal garden.
 The opening on 13th February 1937 was performed by King George VI and Queen Elizabeth.
 The building was designed by architectural firm Campbell Jones, Sons, and Smithers.
 The exterior facade in white Portland stone, has a series of seven base-relief panels by sculpture Eric Gill which depict figures playing musical instruments, boxing and dancing etc.

-The People’s Palace was not a full time cinema, as it mainly staged many live performances, meetings, concerts and public events.
+The People’s Palace was not a full time cinema, as it mainly staged many live performances, pantomimes, operas, choral concerts, meetings and public events.
 It was however fully equipped for cinema use and regular ‘special’ film presentations were held there.
 The stalls floor is level, and when not required, the seating could be removed and stored in the basement.

-It was closed in 1954, and was subsequently taken over by the adjacent Queen Mary College of the University of London.
+The People’s Palace was closed in 1954, and was subsequently taken over by the adjacent Queen Mary College of the University of London.
 It is now known as the Great Hall for the University, and serves a multifunction use, and is occasionally open to the public when concerts and special events are held.